How I Send Money to Thailand in 2022; Wise to Thailand (formerly Transferwise)

 - You can send money straight from your debit card, or from your bank account.
 You can choose which one you want to use each time.

 - Free to register and set-up.

 - You can also receive money in Euro, USD, or GBP too.

-- You can keep your money in Transferwise if you want, and use the Transferwise Mastercard (or just use it as a middleman to send the money through).
+- You can keep your money in Wise if you want, and use the Wise Mastercard (or just use it as a middleman to send the money through).

-- My link gives your first transfer FREE of fees when you transferwise to Thailand.
+- My link gives your first transfer FREE of fees when you Wise to Thailand.

 Not only for Thailand